Schedule a conditional export or alert

 -

-Click Test Condition to check if the target element currently meets the condition.
-If the results don’t align with your expectations, confirm that you selected the correct condition and target element.
+Click Test condition to check if the target element currently meets the condition.
+If the results don’t align with your expectations, confirm that you selected the correct target element and configured the condition appropriately.

 -